 Next, confirm that the display cable connection on BOTH ends is secure.

-So, you’ve increased your screen refresh rate and thoroughly checked the display cable.
-And yet, your screen is still flickering.
+So, you’ve increased your screen refresh rate and thoroughly checked the display cable, but still no luck?

 At this stage you should try using a different type of display cable than the one you are using.
 If your screen stops flickering your display cable is the issue – swap it for a new one!